History of the Bosnia and Herzegovina national football team: 2016 Kirin Cup – champions

-UEFA Euro 2020 playoffs

 Following the first two games of the 2020–21 UEFA Nations League, Bosnia and Herzegovina played in the UEFA Euro 2020 qualification play-offs, where the opponent in their first game happened to be Northern Ireland, a team that Bosnia beat twice in the previous Nations League season.
 However, a surprise resurgence from the Northern Irish side managed to stun predictions, beating Bosnia on penalties (4–3) after a 1–1 draw, with Bosnia once again missing a major competition.